alifeinbinary/strangeways.dev/README.md

 ## License

-This project is licensed under the **MIT License**.
-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software.
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.

-As a condition, the **copyright notice** and **permission notice** must be included in all copies or substantial portions of the Software.
-In simple terms, you can use this code in your own projects (including commercial), but you must **include attribution** to the original author.
+You are free to:
+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material

+Under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.
+- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

-See the full license text in `LICENSE`.
+For more details, see the full license text in [LICENSE](LICENSE).